MERA-Evaluation/MERA_MULTIMODAL/datasets/ruCLEVR/README.md

 ## Evaluation

 ### Metrics

 Metrics for aggregated evaluation of responses:

 - `Exact match`: Exact match is the average of scores for all processed cases, where a given case score is 1 if the predicted string is the exact same as its reference string, and is 0 otherwise.

+### Human baseline

+Human baseline is an evaluation of the average human answers to the benchmark questions.
+The evaluation is carried out using the same metrics as for the models.

+For all questions in the dataset, annotator answers were obtained on a crowd-sourcing platform with an overlap of 5.
+Free-form answers were normalized (case, spaces) for comparison with the reference.
+The aggregated answer was considered to be the one that was chosen by the majority (majority vote).

+Evaluation results:

+- Exact match – 0.96